RapidSoftwareSolutions/Marketplace-Flickr-Package/README.md

 | placeType   | Select     | The name of place type to using as the starting point to search for places in a bounding box.

 ## Flickr.placesForContactsByPlaceId
-Return a list of the top 100 unique places clustered by a given placetype for a user's contacts.
+Return a list of the top 100 unique places clustered by a given placetype for a user's contacts by placeUd.

 | Field        | Type       | Description
 |--------------|------------|----------